 Credibility and authenticity among leaders

-Leaders must be credible in order to be followed.
+Leaders must be credible to be followed.
 If a leader is not trusted, his advice and questions will not be followed or will not be followed properly.
 If Fidel Castro had said that he thinks communism might be a good idea, he could never have transformed an entire country.
-If he had said firmly that communism is a good idea, but one would see doubt in his eyes and attitude, he probably wouldn't have succeeded either.
+If he had said firmly that communism is a good idea, but one would see the doubt in his eyes and attitude, he probably wouldn't have succeeded either.

 Can you act authenticity?